1,000+ Opportunities

 Indicate and acknowledge the economic status of the county(ies) for which the project will directly

-Based on current listing details, eligibility includes: Tennessee LEAs serving students in grades 5-12 meeting Perkins V eligibility, and Tennessee postsecondary institutions in TBR system meeting Perkins V eligibility.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Tennessee LEAs serving students in grades 5-12 meeting Perkins V eligibility, and Tennessee postsecondary institutions in TBR system meeting Perkins V eligibility.
+Confirm the full requirements in the official notice before applying.